GoogleFeud/ts-macros/docs/In-Depth/chaining.md

     }
 }

-// interface to represent the Vector, which is actually just an array with 2 elements export interface Vector {
+// Interface to represent the Vector, which is actually just an array with 2 elements export interface Vector {
     $x(): number;
     $y(): number;